bio-tools/biotoolsDocs/IFB_tools.rst

    **Primary contact**, "The primary point of contact for the software."

-You should therefore specify at least:
+You should specify at least:

 * A credit of type **Institute** with one ore more applicable roles.
 * A credit of role **Primary contact** with an applicable type.
 You can opt to give more than one primary contact, for example specifing one for a project and another for a person.
-* the primary publication for your tool, and ideally any others that are relevant.

-For any credit, you can specify:
+For any credit, you can specify and of the following:

 .. csv-table::
    :header: "Attribute", "Description"